Shyamgajn/Omega-ACE/README.md

 ## 🌟 Get Involved
 Contribute to the repository, share resources, and help others grow.
-Together, we build the next generation of coding prodigies!

 ## 📚 Course Structure
 The course spans several months, covering a structured set of topics.
 Every week, learning materials will be posted, followed by an **online contest** at the end of the week to reinforce learning through problem-solving.
 The topics covered are as follows: